My Journey as a Software Developer

 Part I: Internal Growth

-My first role in tech was not as a software developer.
+My first role in tech was ironically not as a software developer.
 My first title was "Junior Graphic Designer" in a small company of about 40 people.
+My first job there was to convert paper-printed curriculum into highly visual and engaging PDF designs for music and film school programs.

 Within 6 years my role grew to "Lead Developer / Designer" and I eventually left the company after 8 years for a fullstack developer role elsewhere.

-In order to grow internally at the first company and prepare to make an eventual jump for a more fulfilling role, I had to first learn a few new things to increase my value.
+In order to grow internally at the first company and prepare to make an eventual jump for a more fulfilling role, I had to learn new things to increase my value.

-Below are some key values and specific decisions which led to steady internal growth in my first position.
-These are steps which took me outside of my comfort zone and pushed my limits; I believe these steps are universal in nature and can be applied to many careers, but are especially relevant to software development and engineering.
+I'll outline some key values and specific decisions which led to steady internal growth in my first position.
+These are steps which took me outside of my comfort zone and pushed my limit.
+I believe these steps are universal in nature and can be applied to many careers, but are especially relevant to software engineering.

 All websites and applications, no matter how impressive, have something in common: people built them.
 People no different from you or me.
-People who worked hard, tried new things, and maybe got a little lucky along the way.
+People who worked hard, tried new things, and maybe had a bit of luck along the way.

 Everything can be created.

-"I can't build that" is not a valid excuse working in the modern web.
-There's an incredible amount of open source projects, tutorials, and blog posts, etc. at our disposal to learn from.
+"I can't build that" is not a valid excuse.
+There's an incredible amount of open source projects, tutorials, and blog posts at our disposal to learn from.
 Nothing is impossible to create, and breakthroughs happen every day.
 With time and dedication to learning, much can be accomplished.

 This may go without saying for many people, but it's still important enough to reiterate here.
 For my first few years as a developer (this might sound silly), I did not know there was an actual developer community out there!

 I went to community college and made a few acquaintances, but most of us in class were flying solo.
-There were no real collaborative team dev projects, like you would find in the real world.
-This experience was not an accurate reflection of real software development, where team integration is a critical skill.
+There were no real collaborative dev projects like you would find in the real world.
+This experience was not an accurate reflection of common software development, where team integration is a critical piece.

 I stumbled on the developer community by accident.